 Can you figure it out?

-As you can see, the current yield reflects a higher yield than the interest rate of the bond.
-Therefore, you can always assume the current yield for discount bonds will always be higher than the coupon.
+The current yield (5%) is higher than the coupon (4%).
+That leads to a key relationship to remember: the current yield for discount bonds will always be higher than the coupon.

 Here’s a video breakdown of a practice question on current yield: